ubuntu/ubuntu-make/README.md

     $ LOG_CFG=confs/debug.logcfg bin/udtc

 ## Development
+### Providing user's framework

+It's possible for anyone to have local frameworks for either development purpose or for special local or team use-case.
+* Any files in a directory set with the "UDTC_FRAMEWORKS" environment variable will be loaded first.
+* Any files inside ~/.udtc/frameworks will be loaded next.

+Any file should contain eventually a category or frameworks like the ones in udtc/frameworks/*.

+If categories name are duplicated only one will be loaded.
+Ubuntu Developer Tools Center will first load the one controlled by the environment variable, then in home based directory, and finally, the system one.
+Note that duplicate filenames aren't encouraged, but supported.

 ### Style guide and checking
 We are running pep8 relaxing in .pep8 the max line length to 120. env/ is excluded as well from the pep8 check.